alebele/Bachelor-Project/README.md

 # Bachelor-Project
 title: Development of User Interface to Digital Control Programmable Power Supplies

-how to run the project:
+The project was developed specifically for HUF company and the steps to run the project are:

 1. install the CANoe tool from Vector Informatik Gmbh: https://www.vector.com/int/en/support-downloads/download-center
 2. insert the Vector license in the PC to open CANoe